dimanikulin/fva/FVADocMD/VIEWCONTEXT.md

-The context diagram below shows the solution bounds and its interactions with other objects and subjects.
+&nbsp;&nbsp;&nbsp; The context diagram below shows the solution bounds and its interactions with other objects and subjects.

 ```mermaid
 flowchart LR